YugabyteDB Anywhere FAQ

 YugabyteDB Anywhere first needs to be installed on a machine.
 The next step is to configure YugabyteDB Anywhere to work with public and/or private clouds.
 In the case of public clouds, YugabyteDB Anywhere spawns the machines to orchestrate bringing up the data platform.
 In the case of private clouds, you add the nodes you want to be a part of the data platform into YugabyteDB Anywhere.

 yugaware) container images from Quay.io for the very first time.
 YugabyteDB Anywhere then distributes and installs YugabyteDB on the hosts identified to run the data nodes.
-Since the YugabyteDB software is already packaged into existing artifacts, the data node does not require any Internet connectivity.
+Because the YugabyteDB software is already packaged into existing artifacts, the data node does not require any Internet connectivity.

 For instructions on installing YugabyteDB Anywhere, refer to Install YugabyteDB Anywhere.

 What are the OS requirements and permissions to run YugabyteDB Anywhere?

 For a complete list of operating systems supported by Replicated, see Supported Operating Systems.